-The Oral History Program of the Stewart Library was created to preserve the institutional history of Weber State University and the Davis, Ogden and Weber County communities.
+The Oral History Program of the Stewart Library was created to preserve the institutional history of Weber State University and the Davis and Weber County communities.
 By conducting carefully researched, recorded, and transcribed interviews, the Oral History Program creates archival oral histories intended for the widest possible use.

 Interviews are conducted with the goal of eliciting from each participant a full and accurate account of events.
 The interviews are transcribed, edited for accuracy and clarity, and reviewed by the interviewees, who are encouraged to augment or correct their spoken words.
 The reviewed and corrected transcripts are indexed, printed, and bound with photographs and illustrative materials as available.
-Archival copies are placed in Special Collections.
-The Stewart Library also houses the original recording so researchers can gain a sense of the interviewee’s voice and intonations.
+Archival copies are placed in either the University Archives or Special Collections based on content information.
+These archival copies also house the original recording so researchers can gain a sense of the interviewee’s voice and intonations.

 For information about the Oral Histories on this site, please contact Jamie Weeks,